friend1ws/nanomonsv/README.md

 You can also use **--process** to use multi-processing mode.
 Currently, we do not recommend using **--thread** option.

+From v0.7.0, we prepared preset parameter options:
+- **--qv10**: Parameter preset for sequencing data with a base quality of around 10.
+Recommended for ONT data called by Guppy before version 5
+- **--qv15**: Parameter preset for sequencing data with a base quality of around 15.
+Recommended for ONT data called by Guppy version 5, 6.
+- **--qv20**: Parameter preset for sequencing data with a base quality of around 20.
+Recommended for ONT data with Q20+ chemistry.
+- **--qv25**: Parameter preset for sequencing data with a base quality above 25.
+Recommended for PacBio Hifi data.

 After successful execution, you will be able to find the result file names as {tumor_prefix}.nanomonsv.result.txt.
 See the help (`nanomonsv get -h`) for other options.